 I have worked with ages from 6 to 90 and I have enjoyed working with all ages.

 Are you passive or active in the session, what can a client typically expect sessions to be like while working with you?

 I am engaged with the client in session.
 I like to ask questions which allow the client to explore and think differently about their challenges.

 What is your background and what are your credentials?

-I am in the process of transitioning career after 25 years as a business analyst and consultant.
-Although business is fun, working with people was the most enjoyable and fulfilling for me.
+I am a licensed mental health counselor.
+Before this, I spent 25 years as a business analyst and consultant.
+Although business is fun, working with people is most enjoyable and fulfilling for me.

 I have worked with people for a number of years in a ministry setting.
 Most recently I have been a volunteer with hospice working as a grief counselor for children and adolescents.